 I don’t know about you, but I absolutely hate clothes shopping.

 I’m super short (5 feet tall) so standard sizes just don’t fit.
 I wander from store to store trying to find things that require the least amount of alterations.

-With an Amazon Prime membership, I can take advantage of Prime Wardrobe and try on clothes, shoes, and even jewelry from the comfort of my own home.
+With an Amazon Prime membership, I can take advantage of Prime Try Before You Buy and try on clothes, shoes, and even jewelry from the comfort of my own home.

 Keep what you like, send back what you don’t.
 You only pay for what you keep.

 I’m a huge fan of ebooks and have an ever-growing library on my Kindle bookshelf.

 If you’re a big reader too, the money you save by taking advantage of Prime Reading may be enough to cover your Amazon Prime subscription cost.

-As a Prime user, you get free access to over a thousand ebooks, magazines, comics, and audible books.
+As a Prime member, you get free access to over a thousand ebooks, magazines, comics, and audible books.

 With Prime Reading, you’ll also get to pick a free Amazon First Reads book every month as well as access the Kindle Owners’ Lending Library.